PotatoInfinity/GreenCompute-Coin-GCC-/README.md

 - **Mining by Contribution (PoC):** Users earn GCC not by wasteful hashing, but by contributing real compute, storage, or bandwidth to the network.
 Rewards are proportional to verified contributions.
 - **Unified planetary supercomputer:** All devices combine into a single global network.
 Workloads are automatically sharded and distributed.
 - **Brute force reliability:** Each shard is executed by many devices simultaneously.
 Even if most drop offline, majority consensus ensures correctness.
-- **Sandboxed execution:** Tasks run inside secure sandboxes (e.g. WASM or lightweight VMs), isolating workloads from host devices.
+- **Sandboxed execution:** Tasks run inside secure WASM sandboxes, isolating workloads from host devices.
 Security is prioritized over efficiency.
 - **Use cases:** AI training, 3D rendering, file hosting, website serving, scientific workloads, and more.
 - **Pay with GCC → Get resources:** Buy GCC to access compute or storage.
 Contributors execute workloads, the network verifies results, and contributors are paid.
 - **Eco advantage:** Small, distributed machines produce less heat, require no industrial cooling, and reduce long-distance data transfer pollution.